KO-CHIAYU/DanceGPT-Release/README.md

 - This product is a monthly subscription and requires payment upon expiration.
 - No refunds or exchanges after purchase.
 - Each software license is limited to one computer.

+### ★ How to Obtain Discounts?

+#### ◎ Referral Program (NT$140)
+  - Discount Period: Both the referrer and the referred person enjoy a one-month discount.
+  - Restrictions: Each person can only be referred once, and there is no limit for the referrer.
+The referred person is limited to accounts registered after 10/21.

+#### ◎ Stable Script Offer (NT$140)
+  - Discount Period: Enjoy a one-month discount.
+  - Requirement: Must run for over 6 hours.
+  - Includes: setting.txt, Script_main/body, maps, professions, keyboard configurations.

 ### Contact Information
 - **Email:** [dancegpt0818@gmail.com](mailto:dancegpt0818@gmail.com)